 Jerusalem, Jerusalem District, Israel — The Middle East (West Asia)

-Topics.
-This historical marker is listed in this topic list: Settlements & Settlers.
-A significant historical year for this entry is 1929.
+Topics and series.
+This historical marker is listed in this topic list: Forts and Castles.
+In addition, it is included in the City of David Tour series list.
+A significant historical date for this entry is May 19, 2005.

 Location.
 31° 46.433′ N, 35° 14.157′ E. Marker is in Jerusalem, Jerusalem District.
 Marker is on Ma'alot Ir David Street just east of Ma'ale HaShalom, on the left when traveling south Touch for map.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Royal Quarter (Area G) (a few steps from this marker); The House of Ahiel (a few steps from this marker); The Burnt Room and the House of the Bullae (a few steps from this marker); Beit Hatzofeh Lookout (within shouting distance of this marker); The Water System (about 90 meters away, measured in a direct line); The Ophel Mikveh Trail (about 120 meters away in Israel); Two superposed vaulted rooms (about 150 meters away in Israel); The Gate House (about 150 meters away in Israel).
 Touch for a list and map of all markers in Jerusalem.

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.